cosmos/sdk-tutorials/academy/ibc/what-is-ibc.md

 </HighlightBox>

-This is important because it ensures the IBC protocol remains secure even in Byzantine environments where relayers would act in a malicious or faulty manner.
-We do not need to trust the relayers, but we trust the proof verification provided by the light client.
+This is important because it ensures the IBC protocol remains secure even in Byzantine environments where relayers could act in a malicious or faulty manner.
+We do not need to trust the relayers; instead, we trust the proof verification provided by the light client.
 In the worst case situation where all relayers are acting in a Byzantine fashion, the packets sent would get rejected because they do not have the correct proof.
-This would affect only the liveness, and not security, of the particular part of the Interchain network where the relayers are malicious.
+This would affect only the liveness, not the security, of the particular part of the Interchain network where the relayers are malicious.

 Note that this effect would only affect the network if all relayers were Byzantine.
 As relaying is permissionless, a simple fix would be to spin up a non-malicious relayer to relay packets with the correct proof.
-This fits the *security over liveness* philosophy IBC and the wider Interchain ecosystem adopt.
+This fits the *security over liveness* philosophy that IBC and the wider Interchain ecosystem adopts.

 #### Trust the chains, not the bridge
 IBC clients and transactions assume the trust model of the chains they are connected to.
 In order to represent this accurately in assets which have been passed through the Interchain, we store the information of the path that an asset has traveled (the security guarantee of the asset) in the denomination of the asset itself.
 In the case that  the end user or an application does not trust a specific origin chain, they would be able to verify that their asset has not come from the untrusted chain simply by looking at the denomination of the asset, rather than referring to the validator set of a bridge or some other trusted third party verifier.